ritza-co/TaskBoard/taskboard/README.md

 /components
-  /KanbanBoard.tsx      → Group items into To Do, Doing, Done columns /ChatPlaceholder.tsx  → Static div for future MCP use
+  /KanbanBoard.tsx      → Group items into To Do, Doing, Done columns /TaskModal.tsx        → Modal for creating new tasks

 /lib
   prisma.ts             → Prisma client setup